On this page:

 Each resident is responsible for keeping their room in a reasonably neat and clean condition at all times.
 Students will need to supply their own cleaning supplies.
 Trash must be taken to the appropriate receptacles and recycling to the recycling bins.
 At no time should a student place their room trash in the hallway or in a community bathroom.
-Any trash left outside a student room will be subject to conduct action, including fines.
+Any trash left outside a student room will be subject to conduct action, including clean-up fees.
 Students who violate these policies create a hazardous living environment and may be relocated to new housing.

-Hallways, stairways, study rooms, and other public areas are cleaned daily by housekeeping staff.
+Hallways, stairways, study rooms, and other public areas are cleaned by housekeeping staff on scheduled days.
 Common areas within suites and apartments are the responsibility of the residents.

 When vacating a room, remove all non-College furniture.
 Failure to do so will result in a removal fee.

 Residents should not attempt to repair damages in their rooms or common areas of the residence halls.
 To report maintenance concerns or to submit routine work requests, you may contact Facilities Services through their online reporting system which can be found on the student landing page of the College website (“Facilities Helpdesk”).
 During business hours, in the event of an emergency such as fire, flood, lack of electricity/water/heat/air-conditioning, overflowing toilets/sinks, and lost keys, please contact Facilities Services at 717-337-6700.
-After hours, please contact the Department of Public Safety at 717-337-6911.
+After hours, please contact Campus Safety at 717-337-6911.